kurron/ansible-rabbitmq/README.md

 #Overview
-This is an [Ansible](http://www.ansible.com/) playbook designed to greatly simplify the installation of [MongoDB](https://www.mongodb.org/) into an [Ubuntu 14.04](http://www.ubuntu.com/) instance.
+This is an [Ansible](http://www.ansible.com/) playbook designed to greatly simplify the installation of [RabbitMQ](https://www.rabbitmq.com/) into an [Ubuntu 14.04](http://www.ubuntu.com/) instance.
 The playbook is:

 * quick -- normally taking only a few seconds to execute
-* configurable -- some of the more useful MongoDB settings are exposed as a single configuration file
+* configurable -- some of the more useful RabbitMQ settings are exposed as a single configuration file
-* convenient -- the default settings enable the most advanced storage engine MongoDB supports and are suitable for many projects
+* convenient -- the default settings enable remote access via the guest account and set the memory high water mark to 90%

 #Prerequisites

 * an Ubuntu 14.04 Server instance with [SSH](http://www.openssh.com/) enabled and working
-* the instance must have an [XFS](https://en.wikipedia.org/wiki/XFS) partition large enough to store MongoDB's data files
 * the instance must have a user that has `sudo` privledges
-* the instance should have 4GB of RAM -- the default configuration allows MongoDB to claim 3GB of it
 * a box with the most current Ansible installed -- all testing was done using Ansible 1.9.3 on an Ubuntu 14.04 desktop talking to an Ubuntu 14.04 server